wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/welcome-to-my-blog.md

 I was thinking about writing a blog from some time, but here we are.
 This blog will contain phpMyAdmin work reports and technical blog posts.

+(This blog post was not written the 1st but who cares apart my favorite reader ;p )